chandler37/givegivegave/README.md

 regarding running `bundle install`, `rake db:create`, `rake db:migrate`, `rails server`, `git push heroku my_topic_branch:master`, etc.

+TODO: read the above again regarding setting up puma.

+For seeing your heroku logs you might like to install the free papertrail add-on.

 If you are on OS X you can use homebrew and rbenv to install ruby.

 TODO: Integrate further with